 Development of Immigration Strategies: With proper planning most immigration goals related to the employment of foreign nationals can be achieved.
 With our strategies employers can focus on hiring and keeping the best and the brightest and stop making employment decisions based on a person’s immigration status.
 With our strategies employers will know how to

-Determine the correct type of nonimmigrant visas to minimize organizational risks;
+A Determine the correct type of nonimmigrant visas to minimize organizational risks;

-Navigate the maze of employment-based immigration options to ensure compliance with regulations;
+A Navigate the maze of employment-based immigration options to ensure compliance with regulations;

-Eliminate staffing problems by implementing immigration strategies that will ensure the ongoing availability of temporary and permanent foreign workers;
+A Eliminate staffing problems by implementing immigration strategies that will ensure the ongoing availability of temporary and permanent foreign workers;

-Realistically predict the success of petitions seeking to temporarily or permanently employ a foreign national;
+A Realistically predict the success of petitions seeking to temporarily or permanently employ a foreign national;

 Respond should the government knock on the door; and

-accomplish the above with a minimal amount of HR time involvement.
+A Accomplish the above with a minimal amount of HR time involvement.

 Stop wasting valuable resources worrying about I-9 compliance, engaging in longer hiring processes because foreign applicants are not being considered, figuring out and trying to navigate the maze of laws involved in the temporary or permanent employment of foreign nationals, and pursuing immigration benefits that fail because of improper planning or a misunderstanding of the legal requirements for the benefit.
 Call Perez & Associates and we will let you focus on what is really important.
 The bottom line.